Jacques Faty: International career

 Faty is an accomplished player in the youth level of international football.

 In 2001, he captained France's FIFA U-17 World Championship squad to a first-place finish.
 Faty was a regular starter of the French U-21 international squad.
 He took part in the 2006 UEFA European Under-21 Football Championship held in Portugal where the French finished as losing semi-finalists.
 He is no longer available for selection after exceeding the age limit.

 Faty made his international debut for the Senegal national team on 26 August 2009.

 Style of play

 Faty's primary position is central defence but he has also been fielded in midfield.

 Personal life

-Faty was born in France to a Senegalese father and Cape Verdean mother, he is a practising Muslim.
+Faty was born in France to a Senegalese-Vietnamese father and Cape Verdean mother, he is a practising Muslim.
 He is the elder brother of fellow footballer Ricardo Faty and is the cousin of former Mariners teammate Mickaël Tavares.